-Care Fees Annuities are intended for individuals who need, or will soon need, paid-for care.
+Care Fees Annuities are intended for individuals who need, or will imminently need, paid-for care.
 For a single payment to an insurance company, they will pay your care provider.
 The payment is tax free on you (or your parent).
 CFAs can be powerful tools to be used to cap care costs, provide for inflation and leave assets to your children for when you die.
 Above all, they provide a guaranteed payout, and the arrangement is bespoke to the individual needing care.

 Equity release frees up some of the equity in your property, without having to sell and move.

 Equity release is available to homeowners aged 55+.

 Before considering Equity Release, first consider rightsizing (moving to a less valuable home) and whether or not you could obtain financial support from family.
 A Deferred Payment Agreement may be available from your Local Authority, where your assessed (i.e. other) assets are below £23,250 (in England).